whirlwin/1200-factor-app/README.md

 # 10. Dev/prod parity
 Keep development, staging, and production as similar as possible

+- Nothing is harder than to accomodate for N apps in M environments
+- Automate the configuration of environments to avoid snowflakes

 # 11. Logs
 Treat logs as event streams